 Shiloh Industries, Inc.

--The Company is a full service manufacturer of precision blanks, engineered welded blanks, complex stampings, modular assemblies, and aluminum die casting and machining components for the automotive, heavy truck and other industrial markets.
+-The Company is a full service manufacturer of precision blanks, engineered welded blanks, complex stampings, modular assemblies, and aluminum die casting and machining components for body, chassis and powertrain systems in the automotive, heavy truck and other industrial markets.

 -The Company focuses on offering lightweighting and NVH solutions to its customers.